PS-99002475/Mini_Project/Miniproject_SoulLock/5_Report/README.md

 # Report
-This folder documents the Whole Learning report for the Project.
+This folder documents the Learning report for the Project.